 If you work in an essential job, may be scrambling to find childcare, but still hoping to maintain your child’s education.
 Some of you may furiously researching home school options while stocking the cupboards and preparing for 24/7 parenting.

-You are suddenly faced with having your child(ren) home for 3-6 weeks, and we understand how intimidating and disrupting this change of routine is.
+You are suddenly faced with having your child(ren) home for an undetermined amount of time, and we understand how intimidating and disrupting this change of routine is.

 Several of the team members at Tales of a Mountain Mama are also coping with school closures.
 However, several of us mamas are already home schooling, and today we are offering you resources and tips to make this transition a positive memory by finding time to enjoy nature–both indoors and outdoors.